mfn/cakephp2-magic-properties/README.md

 See the `--help` flag for other options.
 The library is designed to act idempotent.

-Be aware that no checks are done whether the class is actually a CakePHP2 controller/helper or not.

 # Install

 Because it's using `nikic/php-parser` which as of yet has no stable release, that package has to be installed manually: